-S. K. Nair et al., "Southern African Crustal Evolution and Composition: Constraints from Receiver Function Studies," Journal of Geophysical Union, American Geophysical Union (AGU), Feb 2006.
+S. K. Nair et al., "Southern African Crustal Evolution and Composition: Constraints from Receiver Function Studies," Journal of Geophysical Union, vol. 111, no. 2, American Geophysical Union (AGU), Feb 2006.

 The definitive version is available at http://dx.doi.org/10.1029/2005JB003802

 Keywords and Phrases

 chemical composition; crustal evolution; seismic method; Africa; Southern Africa; Sub-Saharan Africa

 Article - Journal

 © 2006 American Geophysical Union (AGU), All rights reserved.